awsdocs/amazon-pinpoint-user-guide/doc-source/channels-sms-countries.md

 **Notes**

 1. <a name="sms-support-note-1"></a>Senders are required to use a sender ID\.
-[Open a Service Limit Increase case](https://console.aws.amazon.com/support/v1?region=home#/case/create) in Support Center to request the creation of a sender ID\.
+To request a sender ID from AWS Support, see [Requesting Sender IDs for SMS Messaging with Amazon Pinpoint](channels-sms-awssupport-sender-id.md)\.

 1. <a name="sms-support-note-2"></a>All carriers in Japan except KDDI support sender ID\.